TylusDawkins/u2_hw_express_fruits/README.md

 	  app.get('/someroute', // callback here
 	  ```

   The `.get()` method requires a callback function as its second argument.
-In the arguments for this callback function, we'll ALWAYS pass the Request followed by the Response object, typically with `(req, res)` for shorthand.
+In the arguments for this callback function, we'll always pass the Request followed by the Response object, typically with `(req, res)` for shorthand.

   - Inside the callback, we'll typically send some sort of `responseData` (_strings, arrays, objects, booleans, numbers_) related to the incoming request with the response object's `.send()` method